Beckenham Place Park: Layout and notable features

 Beckenham Place Park is Lewisham's largest green space, extending to 96 ha, and including a wide range of facilities, including a sensory garden.

 A railway bisects the park and the only routes joining both parts are the bridge north of woodland called the Ash Plantation or by leaving and re-entering the park in the vicinity of Ravensbourne railway station.
 Hence, the railway effectively divides the park into west and east sides.

-Beckenham Place Park is considered one of the finest wildlife sites in the borough, containing ancient woodland as well as a variety of other habitats.
+Beckenham Place Park contains ancient woodland as well as other habitats.
 Notable trees include oak, wild service tree, sweet chestnut and an ancient Turkey oak tree (reputedly the second oldest in Britain), that survived an arson attack in the 1990s but succumbed to wind, old age and vandalism in 2002.
 There is also an old mulberry tree.

 The park underwent a £6.8 million regeneration in 2019, which saw the closure of the public golf course, and opening of a wild swimming lake, and BMX track.
+In July 2019, a child almost drowned in the lake.
+In April 2025, a child drowned in the lake.

 It is a Local Nature Reserve and a Site of Metropolitan Importance for Nature Conservation It is also part of the Green Chain Walk and Capital Ring.